 It’s important to consider the condition’s duration and severity when evaluating the success of a session.
 This helps in planning the massage schedule.
-When there is a complex and established spinal condition be patient, as a 1-hour massage is not going to solve a 10-year back pain battle.
-However, with perseverance massage can safely and effectively help reduce pain and promote a better quality of life.
+When there is a complex and established spinal condition, be patient, as a 1-hour massage will not solve a 10-year back pain battle.
+However, with perseverance, massage can safely and effectively help reduce pain and promote a better quality of life.

 Whiplash Chiropractic Massage Therapy

-The information herein on "Massage Therapists and Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Massage Therapists and Spine Health" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.